Syllabus 2025 Fall

 A. Reference for Walking

 Via reckless neglect and active annihilation, the urbanistic and architectural spaces that once formed the scenography of Bronzeville have been collapsed into their own foundations.
 Like an archeology of the recent past, these spaces now reside just beneath the surface of other sites and myriad empty lots.
-Students are invited to plot an itinerary through Bronzeville’s urban field to reconstruct a visual reference to assist others to understand the degree of change that has taken place.
+Students are invited to plot an itinerary through Bronzeville’s urban field, reconstructing a visual reference to assist others to understand the degree of change that has taken place.

 This reference can integrate many time periods into the following frameworks for visualization: